Customers can subscribe to Connect apps from their cloud-hosted Atlassian products, like Jira

 Choose this option if you intend to list the app publicly, but it isn't ready yet.

-Compatible application: For an Atlassian Connect app, after you choose the product you
+Compatible application: For a Connect app, after you choose the product you

 are targeting and the minimum version, the Compatible to version is uneditable (that is, it defaults to

 Any).
-Because Atlassian Connect apps use stable, forward-compatible web APIs and cloud versions are
+Because Connect apps use stable, forward-compatible web APIs and cloud versions are

 frequently updated, the notion of a latest-compatible version is absent for Atlassian Connect apps.
 It is